ezekg/flint/README.md

 As you can see, since `"desktop"` is the framework `"default"`, it uses the output for desktop as the base styles.
 You can set this to any breakpoint you like. **So if you like mobile-first, you can do that.**

-Whatever your `"default"` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported browsers.
+Whatever your `"default"` is set to, flint will not wrap those styles in media-queries, so that they may be used in non-supported browsers.

 ### Recursive shorthand with identical context

 Use this if your nested context is *identical* across all breakpoints.
 The `context` is the span of the elements parent. ***Update:*** You can now use `$context: auto`, and we'll do all the calculations for you.
-Just be sure a parent element with a Flint `instance` actually exists or you'll get some weird output, or none at all. **Using `$context: auto` on fixed grids, the width with will be calculated by the parents width, instead of using the base breakpoints width.**
+Just be sure a parent element with a Flint `instance` actually flint-exists or you'll get some weird output, or none at all. **Using `$context: auto` on fixed grids, the width with will be calculated by the parents width, instead of using the base breakpoints width.**

 ```scss
 // `auto` will work